About QEST

-QEST aims to provide resources, support and training for Queensland science technicians in schools and universities.
-To that end QEST produces a quarterly newsletter, organises and hosts an annual conference focused on professional development and offers bursaries and awards to assist members to attend and participate in professional development opportunities that otherwise may not be available to them.
+QEST’s goal is to provide resources, support and training for Queensland science technicians in schools and tertiary education facilities.
+To that end QEST produces a quarterly newsletter, maintains a website with relevant links and downloadable resources, facilitates training through other organisations and organises an annual conference focused on professional development, specific to members’ roles in schools.

-Sue Holt designed our logo in 2002 and submitted it to the committee with the following reasoning:
+In 2002, Sue Holt designed our logo and submitted it to the committee with the following reasoning:

 “I thought the new logo should have special meaning for us, so I thought of the following analogy (after assembling numerous molecular models for our recent Open Day!)